SingularityIndonesia/Func-It/README.md

 ```

 # Many More Coming
-If you have some cool idea that I could make it true, please tell me, I would love to.
+If you have some cool idea that I could put in it, please tell me, I would love to.